CrashedAircraft/CaptchaVerificationDiscord.js-V12/README.md

 2. Put bot token on ENV, name the secret as "token" and put your bot token as secret value.
 3. And just run the project!

-Packages used for this project :
+Packages used for this :

 Captcha = @haileybot/captcha-generator
 Discord.js v12 = discord.js